evanx/refile/README.md

 ### Files

-For example, the following files are written to storage:
+In the case of the key `user:evanxsummers` the following files are written to storage:
 ```
 data/key/user/evanxs/ummers/user_evanxsummers.json
 data/sha/feEfRF/o51vn0/5Dllex/z6eIQR/feEfRFo51vn05Dllexz6eIQR4f4.user_evanxsummers.json.gz
 data/time/2017-01-29/18h12m07/546/user_evanxsummers.json.gz
 ```
-where the first file in `data/key/` is the current version of the document to be published.
+where the file in `data/key/` is the current version of the document to be published via HTTP.

 Note that the path is split up with `/` so that when using a simple file system as BLOB storage, there will be a limited number of files in each subdirectory, for practical reasons.